mbari-org/pbp/pbp-doc/docs/pbp-hmb-gen/index.md

       do not include the voltage conversion `--voltage-multiplier`.
     - For `--sensitivity-uri`, the values need to be provided as negative.
     - For `--sensitivity-flat-value`, the value needs to be provided as positive.
+    - If sensitivity input is given, make sure it does not include the voltage multiplier.

 !!! note
     Since PBP 1.6.0, the generated NetCDF files are compressed by default.